 B.S., Geological Sciences, Michigan State University

 In collaboration with Concord students, Dr. Allen works on a variety of field-based problems in structural geology.
-Current field sites include the Colorado Rockies, along the coast of western Greenland, and nearby in the southern Appalachians of Virginia and West Virginia.
+Current field sites include the Colorado Rockies, western Greenland, and the southern Appalachians of Virginia and West Virginia.
 Other research seeks to understand the impact of undergraduate research experiences on student learning.
 His research has been supported by several grants from the National Science Foundation, two grants from the American Chemical Society, WV EPSCoR, the National Park Service, and other sources.
 See Dr. Allen’s research web site for more information.

-Dr. Allen's courses integrate development of field skills and laboratory analysis using petrographic microscopes, and Concord's electron microprobe and X-ray fluorescence spectrometer.
-He teaches GEOL 385 Structural Geology, GEOL 404-405 CU's summer geology field camp, GEOL 369 Earth Materials and Minerals, GEOL 202 Evolution of Earth Systems, GEOL 380 Sedimentary Geology, GEOL 140 Geology and Environmental Issues in Appalachia, and GEOL 101 Earth Processes, Resources, and the Environment.
+Dr. Allen’s courses integrate development of field skills and laboratory analysis using petrographic microscopes, and Concord’s electron microprobe and X-ray fluorescence spectrometer.
+He teaches GEOL 385 Earth Structure and Tectonics, GEOL 404-405 Field Geology, GEOL 365 Earth Materials and Minerals, GEOL 202 Evolution of Earth Systems, GEOL 380 Sedimentary Geology, GEOL 140 Geology and Environmental Issues in Appalachia, and GEOL 101 Earth Processes, Resources, and the Environment.